 The buses originate in Terminal 3, next stopping in the order of T2 and T1 before heading to the city; passengers coming out of terminal 1 may find it hard to find available seats.

 Buses from Tokyo Station to the Narita Airport now all depart from the #7 quay at the southern end of the Yaesu side of the station.
-The bus stop close to the Hotel Ryumeikan Tokyo is no longer used for the airport buses.
+Get tickets at the ticket counter nearby before boarding or pay directly in cash/IC card.
+Since 2020, buses no longer depart from the street next to the Hotel Ryumeikan Tokyo.

 Exchanging your vouchers for the JR Rail Pass